auriq/essentia_docs/source/usecases/localdatastore/index.rst

 Local Datastore
 **************

-This section provides a collection of scripts where each focuses on a particular use case or feature.
-They are in no particular order.
-For the most part they can be executed with just a single node setup.
+This section provides a collection of scripts where each focuses on a particular feature.
+They are in no particular order and can be executed with just a single node setup.
 The data and scripts are available within the git repository under the ``casestudies`` directory

 .. toctree::